Polymorphic eruption of pregnancy

 - Emollients (moisturisers) applied liberally and frequently as required.

-- Topical steroids applied thinly twice daily to the red itchy patches.
+- Topical steroids applied thinly once or twice daily to the red itchy patches.

 Can polymorphic eruption of pregnancy recur with future pregnancies?